syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 ---
 layout: post
-title: Appointment editing in Syncfusion WPF Scheduler| SfScheduler
+title: Appointment editing in in WPF Scheduler control | Syncfusion
-description: This section explains how to handle appointment editing in WPF scheduler and also explains about the appointment resizing operation.
+description: Learn here all about to handle appointment editing and resizing in Syncfusion WPF Scheduler (SfScheduler) control and more.
 platform: wpf
 control: SfScheduler
 documentation: ug